pranavaddepalli/py-stocks/README.md

-# PyStocks
+# py-stocks
-PyStocks is a module for retrieving real-time stock data, historical stock data, and stock technical indicators.
+py-stocks is a module for retrieving real-time stock data, historical stock data, and stock technical indicators.

-PyStocks is a wrapper package aimed towards developers looking for a single package for collecting and using both historical and real-time data.
-PyStocks integrates the [yfinance](https://github.com/ranaroussi/yfinance) and [stockqoutes](https://github.com/scoopgracie/stockquotes) modules as well as the capability to collect news articles directly from [NASDAQ](https://www.nasdaq.com/).
+py-stocks is a wrapper package aimed towards developers looking for a single package for collecting and using both historical and real-time data. py-stocks integrates the [yfinance](https://github.com/ranaroussi/yfinance) and [stockqoutes](https://github.com/scoopgracie/stockquotes) modules as well as the capability to collect news articles directly from [NASDAQ](https://www.nasdaq.com/).

 # Usage
 Create a new `Stock` object with the ticker symbol: